bitwarden/help/_articles/plans-and-pricing/organization-renewal.md

 hidden: false
 tags: [plans, premium, renewal]
 order: "07"
+description: "Learn what to do when your Bitwarden Organization subscription renewal date approaches."
 ---

 Organization subscriptions renew automatically on an annual or monthly basis.
 You can check your renewal date from your [Web Vault]({{site.baseurl}}/article/getting-started-webvault) by navigating to Organization **Settings** &rarr; **Subscription**.